 May I now ask you the same question: "Where is the Church?"
-Is the Church our beautiful chapels, most of which are well maintained, neat, and clean, of which we are justly proud?
-Church cannot be just our chapels because for several years in the beginning of the Church, there were no chapels.
+Is the Church our beautiful chapels, which are well maintained, neat, and clean-of which we are justly proud?
+The Church cannot be just our chapels because for several years after its organization there were no chapels.
 We had only a temple.
 So if you were asked, "Where is the Church?" would you answer, "The temples"?